-- 6.6.a This policy greatly relies on the cooperation of Sault Female Hockey Association coaches and team management, and it will be the responsibility of each team's coaches and management to decide how they will enforce this policy in the dressing room, whether it be: - i.
-Asking players to leave their phones at home, in the car, or with their parent(s)/guardian(s). - ii.
-Collecting players' electronics at door of dressing room, storing them, and returning them as players leave. - iii.
-Assigning one coach or player (e.g., captain, assistant captain, rotating player each week, etc.) to oversee the designated "music phone".
+6.6.a - This policy greatly relies on the cooperation of Sault Female Hockey Association coaches and team management, and it will be the responsibility of each team's coaches and management to decide how they will enforce this policy in the dressing room, whether it be:

+6.6.a.i - Asking players to leave their phones at home, in the car, or with their parent(s)/guardian(s).

+6.6.a.ii - Collecting players' electronics at door of dressing room, storing them, and returning them as players leave.

+6.6.a.iii - Assigning one coach or player (e.g., captain, assistant captain, rotating player each week, etc.) to oversee the designated "music phone".